Jumpeee/fix-my-ride/README.md

 - **Installation**: installation guide can be found [here](#installation-guide).

-- **Adding a Vehicle**: Tap the "Add Vehicle" button to input your vehicle's model, registration number, insurance details, and inspection dates.
+- **Adding a Vehicle**: Tap the "Add Vehicle" button to input your vehicle's model, registration number, insurance details, and next inspection date.

-- **Notifications**: Enable notifications for the app to receive timely reminders about upcoming inspections or impending insurance expiration.
+- **Notifications**: Enable notifications for the app to receive timely reminders about upcoming inspection or impending insurance expiration.

 - **Customization**: Adjust notification settings, including the timing of reminders, to suit your preferences.